cockroachdb/docs/v21.2/make-queries-fast.md

 - [Rule 1.
 Scan as few rows as possible](apply-statement-performance-rules.html#rule-1-scan-as-few-rows-as-possible).
 If your application is scanning more rows than necessary for a given statement, it's going to be difficult to scale.
 - [Rule 2.
 Use the right index](apply-statement-performance-rules.html#rule-2-use-the-right-index).
 Your statement should use an index on the columns in the `WHERE` clause.
 You want to avoid the performance hit of a full table scan.
 - [Rule 3.
 Use the right join type](apply-statement-performance-rules.html#rule-3-use-the-right-join-type).
-Depending on the relative sizes of the tables you are querying, the type of [join][joins] may be important.
+Depending on the relative sizes of the tables you are querying, the type of [join](joins.html) may be important.
 You should only rarely need to specify the join type because the [cost-based optimizer](cost-based-optimizer.html) should pick the best-performing join type if you add the right indexes as described in Rule 2.
 However, in some circumstances you may want to specify a [join hint](cost-based-optimizer.html#join-hints).

 These rules apply to an environment where thousands of [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) statements are being run per second, and each statement needs to run in milliseconds.
 These rules are not intended to apply to analytical, or [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing), statements.